planetfederal/spatialconnect-server/README.md

 After installing, you need to run `docker-osx-dev` in one terminal and do your work in another.

+Also, since you're syncing the files from your local workstation, you should run `npm install` from the root directory of this project and in the web directory to install the dependencies locally.

 ### Running all the images